Modules

 Strict Mode¶

 Note that when we import a module, the entire module is treated as being in strict mode.
-We learned strict mode earlier.
+We learned strict mode earlier in chapter 6, though there we did it on a function-by-function basis.
 There are many facets of strict mode, but the main one for us is that

 you must declare a global variable using